-Sometimes, stress testing a computer can be a very useful thing.
+Sometimes, stress testing a computer (despite what operating system it uses) can be a very useful thing.
 For example, if you have a faulty hardware, say a hard disk drive that is having performance issues, then you can run disk I/O intensive tests to see whether it is stable or not.

 Or, if you have just overclocked your hardware (CPU, GPU, RAM …) and want to make sure that it won’t make your computer unstable, before applying those changes permanently, then stress testing is among the best ways of knowing that also (or for evaluating the capability of your PC in general).